Frequently Asked Questions

 Voting is one of the best ways for students to have their voice heard at Solent University.

-Our elections give students a unique opportunity to represent your peers and bring about the changes you'd like to see at your university, standing in a student election and becoming a students' union officer can significantly boost your career.
+Our elections give students a unique opportunity to represent your peers and bring about the changes you'd like to see at your university, standing in a student election and becoming a Students' Union officer can significantly boost your career.

 All current students are able to run and vote in a variety of elections throughout their time at Solent University.